sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 With the Articles extension, your posts are understood better by search engines.

-For news articles, it allows them to be displayed prominently within Google's search carousel.
+For news articles, Articles allows them to be displayed prominently within Google's search carousel.

-For blog postings or investigative reports, it improves search presence for recurring visitors.
+For blog postings and investigational reports, Articles improves search presence for recurring visitors.

-This is all achieved through Structured Data with Articles.
+All this is achieved via structured data with Articles, without a hassle.

 [tsfep-image id="1"]

 ### Structured Data

-Structured Data helps search engines understand how your website and its content are set up.
+Structured data helps search engines understand how your website and your content are set up.
+It removes the guesswork they usually conduct when parsing a plain webpage.
-It tells search engines what current page and website is generally or specifically about.

-When the information is found and processed, this information can be used for the Search Engine Results Page (SERP).
-So, search engines (Google in particular) use this information to annotate your page's information within their search results.
+When the structured data is found and processed, search engines can annotate your page's information within their search results.
+This helps your pages stand out, and it can significantly increase their exposure.

-Potential visitors then know more about your pages before visiting them.
-When correctly set up, this will increase visitor engagement.

 ### How it works

-The Articles extension works for all WordPress posts.
-It also works for AMP posts, if the [tsfep-extension name="amp"] is enabled.
+The Articles extension works for all your public WordPress pages.
+It also works for AMP posts when the [tsfep-extension name="amp"] is enabled.

-When a post is being displayed, this extension will fetch all data required from various SEO settings.
-Then, if the data is evaluated as valid, it will be compressed into a Schema.org JSON-LD script.
-This script will be outputted in the header, for search engines to consume.

-When the script is found by search engines, it will be used for their search results.
+Articles automatically fetches all inferred information from your pages and outputs the structured data in a hidden machine-readable script on your page.
+When search engines find this script, they'll process it.

+### It comes with a Google News Sitemap

+Get your news articles indexed ASAP with the Google News sitemap brought by Articles.
+This sitemap populates automatically, and whenever you publish a new article, Articles automatically notifies Google News.

+To get started, visit the [Google News Publishing Center](https://news.google.com/publisher).

 ## Usage